marcosdavi1415/neural_network/README.md

 # neural_network
-This repository has the neural network files
+This repository has the neural network files.

+Teste SSH